Logarithmic double ramification cycles: Introduction

 over the category $\mathcal{G}_{g,n}$ of stable graphs (with morphisms $\varphi: \Gamma \to \Gamma'$ as above and associated morphisms $\iota_\varphi: \sigma_{\Gamma'} \to \sigma_\Gamma$ of the corresponding cones).

-The limit \eqref{styfandef} is formally defined as a cone stack in the sense of \cite{Cavalieri2020-Conestack}, see in particular \cite[Sections 3.3--3.4]{Cavalieri2020-Conestack}.
-However, all the additional data that we will require (subdivisions and piecewise polynomial functions on fans) will be defined on the individual cones $\sigma_\Gamma$.
+The limit \eqref{styfandef} is formally defined as a cone stack in the sense of \cite{Cavalieri2020-Conestack} where $\Sigma_{\oM_{g,n}}$ is denoted $\ca M_{g,n}^{\trop}$, see in particular \cite[Sections 3.3--3.4]{Cavalieri2020-Conestack}.{\footnote{ $\Sigma_{\oM_{g,n}}$ is not the same as the generalised cone complex of \cite{ACP}, which can be seen as a kind of coarse moduli space for $\Sigma_{\oM_{g,n}}$.}} However, all the additional data that we will require (subdivisions and piecewise polynomial functions on fans) will be defined on the individual cones $\sigma_\Gamma$.
 It will {\em not} be necessary for the reader to recall the machinery of cone stacks to follow the remainder of Section \ref{intro111}.